jameschapman19/thesis/readme.md

 - Install the [LaTeX Workshop] extension, which provides many useful features for editing and compiling LaTeX documents.
 - Install `latexmk` from TeX Live (https://tug.org/texlive/)

-- Configure the LaTeX Workshop extension to use `latexmk` as the default recipe.
-You can do this by adding the following lines to your `settings.json` file:

 ## Hints